HOW TO GET TO GREENWICH PENINSULA

 Whether you’re visiting friends living at Greenwich Peninsula, going for food near the O2 before a show, or heading out for a day of shopping at the ICON Outlet, you might be wondering how to get to Greenwich Peninsula in the easiest, quickest and most affordable way possible.

-Don't be fooled that our 'almost island' status means we're inaccessible, in fact the Peninsula might well be one of the most accessible destinations in London.
-There's easy access via tube, bus, river boat or cable car, plus there's car parking a plenty and bike racks dotted around the neighbourhood.
+Greenwich Peninsula might well be one of the most accessible destinations in London.
+There's easy access via tube, bus, river boat or cable car, plus there's plenty of car parking and bike racks dotted around the neighbourhood.
 However you prefer to travel around London, there’s a transport option for you when it comes to getting to and from Greenwich Peninsula!